Particular/docs.particular.net/nservicebus/messaging/messages-events-commands.md

 ### Conventions

-To avoid having message contract assemblies reference the NServiceBus assembly [custom conventions](/nservicebus/messaging/conventions.md) can be used to identify the types used as contracts for messages, commands and events.
-This mode is known as [unobtrusive mode](unobtrusive-mode.md).
+To avoid having message contract assemblies reference the NServiceBus assembly, [custom conventions](/nservicebus/messaging/conventions.md) can be used to identify the types used as contracts for messages, commands, and events.
+This is known as [unobtrusive mode](unobtrusive-mode.md).